kauruus/kauruus.github.io/posts/2022/12/30-musl-malloc-is-slow.md

 ## What about newer machines?

-So I didn't all above on a Pentium T4500 machine, it's quite old.
+So I did all above on a Pentium T4500 machine, it's quite old.

-I copy the binary to an AMD Zen3 machine.
+I also copy the binary to an AMD Zen3 machine to see how it performs.

-The difference is not that much between musl malloc and mimalloc.

 With musl malloc (from 400 to 14000):